scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 * For procedures [\[49\]][49], the return type is assumed to be `Unit`.
   Corresponding signature is computed using the assumed retyrb type as explained in [Type](#scala-type).
-* If the return type is unspecified, it is inferred from the right-hand side of the method according to the rules described in SLS [\[50\]][50].
+* If the return type is not provided in source code, it is inferred from the right-hand side of the method according to the rules described in SLS [\[50\]][50].
 Corresponding signature is computed using the inferred retyrb type as explained in [Type](#scala-type).